This tour visits all National Register of Historic Places sites in Fresno. Total driving distance is about 33 miles.

 Turn left on Inyo Street, right on L Street and left on Kern Street.
 The Fresno Republican Printery (1919) is immediately on the left at 2130 Kern Street.

 The Fresno Republican Printery building, designed by Edward Glass and Charles Butner, housed the job printing division of the Fresno Morning Republican newspaper.
 Published from 1876 until 1932, the Republican was a major force in the social, cultural, and publishing history of early California.
 Changing technology eventually rendered the printery obsolete, and it was closed in the 1970s.
-In 1982 most of the building was converted into a private dining facility known as the Downtown Club (open to members only).
-It also houses a coffee shop and art gallery.
+In 1982 most of the building was converted into a private dining facility known as the Downtown Club.

 Continue southwest on Kern Street.
 As you reach Van Ness Avenue, the Hotel California (1923) is on the left side of Kern Street across Van Ness at 851 Van Ness Avenue.